 Course Description

-This course is a designed to provide students with an introduction to psychology across a variety of sub-disciplines including, but not limited to, clinical, neuropsychological, developmental, cognitive, biological, and experimental.
-The course will focus on how psychology began with a philosophical perspective and has developed into a multidisciplinary science.
+This course will focus on an introduction to psychology across a variety of sub-disciplines, including clinical, neuropsychological, developmental, cognitive, biological, and experimental.
+The course will focus on how psychology began with a philosophical perspective and how it has developed into a multidisciplinary science.
+(3 credits)

 Prerequisite